 - Transportation for field trips is on 14-passenger mini-buses with seat belts.

-- Field trips are usually limited to courses for ages 8-18.
-But some of the exploratory classes for our younger set, such as Forest Adventure Trek and Creek Explorers, may visit the nearby waterways.
+- Field trips usually take place in courses for ages 8-18.
+But some of the exploratory classes for our younger set, especially nature offerings, may visit the nearby waterways.
 Riding in a bus may be more suitable than walking to the site.

 - All drivers have passed a driving check as part of the background check process for hiring and received a driving orientation to CFS mini-buses.